cnichte/md-curcuma/README.md

 ### Install-Method 1: Clone the Repository

-The easiest way is to clone the repository:
+The easiest way is to clone the repository.
+You will then also receive the tests, giving you a good starting point for your own adjustments.

 * copy the link: https://gitlab.com/glimpse-of-life/longform-markdown-splitter.git
 * open VS Code